Yulia Kasenkova• Senior teacher of the Vaganova Academy

 Currently, she is the main tutor of the Dutch National Ballet.

-• Former principal dancer of the Mariinsky Theatre
+Polina Rassadina• Former character roles soloist of the Mariinsky Theatre

 • Graduated as a teacher and artist from the Vaganova Academy